UserJoo9/WiFi-Nightmare/README.md

 # WiFi-Nightmare
+**v2.0.1**

 WiFi-Nightmare is an advanced WiFi security auditing and penetration testing tool.
-It combines a powerful Python-based command-line interface (CLI) for Linux with custom firmware for ESP32 and NodeMCU8266 devices to perform sophisticated attacks, including Evil Twin, Deauthentication, and Handshake/PMKID capturing.
+It combines a powerful Python-based command-line interface (CLI) for Linux with custom firmware for ESP32 and ESP8266 devices to perform sophisticated attacks, including Evil Twin, Deauthentication, and Handshake/PMKID capturing.

 ## Features

 - **Network Scanning**: Discover available WiFi networks and clients.
 - **Deauthentication Attacks**: Disconnect clients from target networks.
 - **Handshake & PMKID Capture**: Capture WPA/WPA2 handshakes and PMKIDs for cracking.
-- **Evil Twin Attack**: Create a fake access point to capture credentials (requires ESP32/NodeMCU).
+- **Evil Twin Attack**: Create a fake access point to capture credentials (requires ESP32/ESP8266).
 - **Database Management**: Store and manage captured network information.
-- **Hybrid Mode**: Works as a standalone tool using a WiFi adapter or pairs with an ESP32/NodeMCU for enhanced capabilities.
+- **Hybrid Mode**: Works as a standalone tool using a WiFi adapter or pairs with an ESP32/ESP8266 for enhanced capabilities.

 ## Project Structure

 - `WiFi-Nightmare/`: The main Python application for Linux.
 - `ESP32-DePortal2/`: Firmware for ESP32 devices.
-- `NodeMCU8266-DePortal2/`: Firmware for NodeMCU (ESP8266) devices.
+- `ESP8266-DePortal2/`: Firmware for ESP8266 devices.

 ---

-## 1. Firmware Installation (ESP32 / NodeMCU)
+## 1. Firmware Installation (ESP32 / ESP8266)

-To use the advanced features like the Evil Twin attack, you need to flash the firmware onto your ESP32 or NodeMCU device.
+To use the advanced features like the Evil Twin attack, you need to flash the firmware onto your ESP32 or ESP8266 device.

 ### Prerequisites
 - **VS Code**: [Download Visual Studio Code](https://code.visualstudio.com/)